koalahamlet/cookbook/Dashi.md

 # Dashi

 ## Ingredients
-10 g of kombu
+* 10 g of kombu
-20 g of bonito flakes
+* 20 g of bonito flakes
-1 Liter of water
+* 1 Liter of water

 ## Equipment
+* A big pot

 Place kombu in room temp water for 1 hour..